EECS3311F24/project-codeesc/README.md

 Step 1: Once you have the above prerequisites completed, download any Java IDE of your choosing.

+Step 2: Download the CodeEsc folder that is shown above in it's entirety, do not make any changes to it.

-Step 2: Import the CodeEsc folder above as an existing project into your chosen IDE.
+Step 3: Import the CodeEsc folder you downloaded in the last step as an existing project into your Java IDE.

-Step 3.
-Run the project from your IDE by pressing the "Run Main" button!
-It's that simple.
+Step 4.
+Run the project from your IDE by pressing the "Run Main" button.
+It's that simple!

 ## Contribution: